 Phase 3: Interviews

 The written application only goes so far in portraying an accurate picture of who you are.
 There is much more we’d like to know about you—and you about us.
 What we desire in our interviews is a sincere two-way interaction that gives us a window into how your mind works and who you are as a human being.
-We want to hear about your goals, motivations, and passions; your strengths; and also those areas you are hoping to strengthen in the Program.
-We want to know how the experiences of your personal journey formed the character of a unique person.
+We want to hear about your goals, motivations, passions and strengths—and also those areas you are hoping to strengthen in the Program.
+We want to know how the experiences of your personal journey formed your character as a unique person.

-Class 22 will be composed of 40 to 45 Fellows.
-It isn’t possible to predict exactly how many candidates will accept an offer of admission; to help manage these uncertainties, we maintain a waitlist.
+Class 23 will be composed of approximately 50 Fellows.
+It isn’t possible to predict exactly how many candidates will accept an offer of admission.
+To help manage these uncertainties, we maintain a waitlist.

 The waitlist is by invitation only.
-We offer a select group of qualified candidates the option of placing themselves on the waitlist.
+We offer a select group of qualified candidates the option of placing themselves on the list.
 This list is not ranked.
-If there are seats available, just prior to March 1, we will review all candidates on the list and offer admission to the candidates whom we feel best complete the class.
-These candidates will then have seven (7) calendar days from the date of notification to accept admission and pay tuition.
+If there are seats available, on or around May 1 we will review all candidates on the list and offer admission to the candidates whom we feel best complete the class.
+These candidates will then have 7 calendar days from the date of notification to accept admission and pay tuition.

-Candidates admitted from the waitlist are still eligible for a work-study scholarship.
+Candidates admitted from the waitlist are still eligible for a scholarship.
 However, our scholarships are very limited, so it would be prudent to make alternative arrangements to pay full tuition.
-Candidates are under no obligation to accept being on the waitlist and can remove themselves at any time.
+Candidates are under no obligation to accept a spot on the waitlist and can remove themselves at any time.